All Proteins

 MGST3 catalyzes the conjugation of leukotriene A4 and reduced glutathione to produce leukotriene C4. |

-Mitofilin (MF)
+Mitofilin (IMMT)

 Mitofilin has critical functions in mitochondrial morphology and mitochondrial fusion and fission, specifically in the formation of tubular cristae and cristae junctions. |